Mt. Sterling (via Mt. Sterling Gap)

 The 60-foot fire tower at the summit was built by the Civilian Conservation Corps in 1935.
-In the park's early days a lookout spent many hours in the tower, keeping a close eye on the forested terrain of the surrounding mountains.
+In the park's early days a lookout spent many hours in the tower, keeping a close eye on the heavily forested terrain of the surrounding mountains.
 From February 15th to May 15th, and then again from October 15th to December 15th, the tower was manned by lookouts who lived on the premises on two-week tours.
-When he wasn't at his station the watchman stayed in a cabin that once stood just north of the tower.
+When he wasn't at his station the watchman stayed in a small cabin that once stood just north of the tower.

 Today the Park Service uses the tower as a radio repeater.
 The trap door is still open, and if you don't mind a shaky old structure, the views are breathtaking.